 So I decided to create a painted canvas of the image with Mod Podge Photo Transfer medium.

 Gather your materials.
-You will need Mod Podge photo transfer medium, a blank canvas, a foam brush, your picture printed out from a regular printer, regular Mod Podge in a matte finish, scissors, parchment or wax paper, a small bowl of water, a sponge, craft paint and paint brushes.
+You will need Mod Podge photo transfer medium, a blank canvas, a foam brush, your picture printed out from a regular printer (on regular paper – like you would use in a printer, not printer paper), regular Mod Podge in a matte finish, scissors, parchment or wax paper, a small bowl of water, a sponge, craft paint and paint brushes.

 Lay out a piece of parchment paper to have an easy surface to work on.
 Using your foam brush, cover the picture with an even and thick coating of the photo transfer medium.
 You should just be able to barely see the image through the medium.